-Where it appears that a larger site has been subdivided into smaller development parcels in order to circumvent the requirements of this policy, or for any other reason, the threshold and the percentage of affordable housing sought will apply to the larger area as a whole.
+Where it appears that a larger site has been subdivided into smaller development parcels in order to circumvent the requirements of this policy, or for any other reason, the threshold and the pro-rata percentage of affordable housing sought will apply to the requirement from the larger area as a whole.
 The required density on a given site will need to have regard to its wider context and other policies of this plan.
+All developments of 11 dwellings or more, or on sites of less than 11 units if the combined gross internal floorspace of the proposed development exceeds 1,000 sqm will provide affordable housing.

 The occupation of affordable housing will be limited to people in housing need and shall be available in perpetuity.
-Affordable housing shall be provided on development sites with the capacity of 10 dwellings or more in accordance with the percentages and thresholds set out above unless exceptional circumstances are demonstrated.
+Affordable housing shall be provided on development sites with the capacity of 11 dwellings or more in accordance with the percentages and thresholds set out above unless exceptional circumstances are demonstrated.
 Where affordable housing is provided, it shall be of tenure blind design indiscernible from and well integrated with the general market housing.

 Developments should include a balanced mix of dwelling sizes\, types and tenures to meet projected future household needs within Cambridge.
-The mix of dwellings and tenure types shall have regard to the differing needs for different unit sizes of affordable housing and market housing and to the council's Affordable Housing Supplementary Planning Document in force at the time planning permission is applied for.
+The mix of dwellings and tenure types shall have regard to the differing needs for different unit sizes of affordable housing and market housing.

-All sites including employment related housing will be required to make affordable housing provision in line with the thresholds set out above.
+All sites\\ including employment related housing will be required to make affordable housing provision in line with the thresholds and percentages set out above.
+Affordable housing provision should be calculated on the basis that the thresholds are to be considered against the net increase in the number of units on the site.